 Rob Chappell – 50 years a Swindonian, Rob Chappell has worked in the local voluntary sector for the past 25 years, including 6 years running the local outpost of the Human City Institute, where he worked on a number of neighbourhood renewal and community open space projects.
 He is a ‘planning for real’ practitioner and has been instrumental in organising community input into the development of a number of Swindon’s shared spaces.

-Rob is currently the managing director of The SMASH Youth Project, where he has spent the last 12 years working with one of Swindon’s largest volunteer forces and thousands of the town’s children and young people.
+Rob is the former managing director of The SMASH Youth Project, where he spent 12 years working with one of Swindon’s largest volunteer forces and thousands of the town’s children and young people.
 Rob is an experienced fundraiser with an extensive knowledge of the local voluntary sector and is a family man with two children who regularly use the Park.

 Stan Pajak – Liberal Democrats Councillor for Eascott.
 Stan Pajak, the Liberal Democrat Council group leader has been a councillor for Eastcott for 31 years with the simple policy of keeping in touch with residents and getting things done not just at election time but throughout the year.
 It’s a formula that appears to work and Stan is keen to continue, whether it’s taking direct action to remove fly tipped rubbish or speaking out on the Council.
 A keen community champion Stan has also been a big fund raiser for local charities such as Dial A Ride through his sponsored marathon runs.
 Born in Swindon and living in the town throughout his life he has no hesitation in stating that promoting our town and getting the best deal for the residents he represents are part of his DNA.